KaanKarahann/cs408/README.md

 **Sabancı University — CS408 Spring 2025**

 ---

 ## Project Overview

 This project simulates an environmental monitoring system using a **drone as an edge computing node**.
-It demonstrates TCP-based communication, real-time data aggregation, anomaly detection, GUI-based visualization, and behavior under battery constraints.
+It demonstrates TCP-based communication, real-time data aggregation, anomaly detection, GUI-based visualization, battery management, and dynamic sensor connection monitoring.

 The system includes:

 - **Sensor Nodes**: Simulate environmental data collection (temperature, humidity).
 - **Drone Node**: Acts as an edge processor.
 Receives sensor data, performs local computation (averaging, anomaly detection), and forwards summarized data to the Central Server.
+It also maintains GUI-based logs, battery simulation, and configurable thresholds.
-- **Central Server**: Collects and displays processed information, including anomalies.
+- **Central Server**: Collects and displays processed information in real time.
+Tracks anomalies, average data, and connection status of all sensors.

 ---